marksimpson82/personal-site-blog/_posts/2012-10-25-the-fundamentals-of-automated-testing-narrow-focused.md

   - testing
   - tips
 ---
+This post is [part of a series]({% post_url 2012-10-24-the-fundamentals-of-automated-testing-series %}) on unit testing.

 When it comes to writing unit tests, it pays to be _specific_.

 If you have a narrow & focused test, it will...